Worldline Review

 Key Products

-Card acquiring, Gateway (Direct/Connect), Issuing, Payouts, Saferpay, Bambora
+Card acquiring, Gateway (Direct/Connect), Issuing, Payouts, Saferpay

 Three reporting segments.
-Merchant Services (~75% of revenue): card acquiring across Europe and APAC, online payment gateway via Direct and Connect platforms, Saferpay (Switzerland-led checkout), Bambora (legacy SMB tooling), terminals and POS through the Ingenico hardware book.
-Financial Services (~15%): card issuing processing, account-to-account payments, clearing and settlement infrastructure for banks.
-Mobility & e-Transactional Services (~10%): parking and transit ticketing, government e-services, healthcare payment infrastructure. iGaming-relevant capabilities live entirely in Merchant Services.
+Merchant Services (~75% of revenue): card acquiring across Europe, the online payment gateway via the Direct and Connect platforms, Saferpay (Switzerland-led checkout), and terminals and POS through the Ingenico hardware book.
+Financial Services (~15%): card issuing processing, account-to-account payments, and clearing and settlement infrastructure for banks.
+Mobility & e-Transactional Services (~10%): parking and transit ticketing, government e-services, healthcare payment infrastructure, and itself a divestment candidate (sale expected Q2 2026, Magellan Partners valuation around €410M).
+Bambora North America was sold to Shift4 in March 2026, ending US/Canada coverage, and PaymentIQ (orchestration) was divested to Sweden's Incore Invest the same month for €160M. iGaming-relevant capabilities live entirely in Merchant Services.

 Payment Methods